Professional caregivers are a distinctive breed.

 in someone else’s place is compassion or empathy.
 A compassionate caregiver can

-recognize pain, fear, or discomfort and has a toolbox of knowledge how to make the
+recognize pain, fear, or discomfort and has a toolbox of knowledge on how to make the

 patient feel better.
 Compassionate caregivers think about how they would want